jonathansong8/emp_weforgot/README.md

 # Team weforgot: Kevin Li, Justin Mohabir, Jonathan Song
 ## Tests performed
+First, we created an array of size 100000, containing integers 0 to 99999.
+Then we ran a binary search on every element in that array, and recorded the time elapsed by subtracting currentTimeMillis before the search, from currentTimeMillis after the search
+Then we took the time elapsed and divided it by the array size to get the average time needed to search for 1 element This was repeated 100 times, and the average times were placed into a second array Then we calculated an average using all those times in the second array The above steps were repeated for linear search

 ## Results
 | Array Size | Binary Average Time (milliseconds) | Linear Average Time (milliseconds) | Difference in Time |